-An investor transacting in Institutional Class shares, I-2 shares or I-3 shares may be required to pay a commission to a broker or other financial firm.
+An investor transacting in Institutional Class, I-2 or I-3 shares may be required to pay a commission to a broker or other financial firm.
 Other share classes of the Funds that have different fees and expenses are available.